-Some GCs make it possible to associate finalizers with objects, which are functions called when an object is about to be collected.

-Finalizers are generally used to free "external" resources associated with the object about to be freed.
+functions called when an object is about to be collected. object about to be freed. question should not be scarce.

-Since there is no guarantee about when finalizers are invoked, the resource in question should not be scarce.
+- Some GCs make it possible to associate finalizers with objects, which are - Finalizers are generally used to free "external" resources associated with the - Since there is no guarantee about when finalizers are invoked, the resource in